 Setup & Connectivity

 Unlike other models like the Sonos Playbar, Bose’s soundbars have a wide range of connection options to choose from.
-They both have HDMI ARC, digital optical inputs, Ethernet, ADAQPTIQ inputs, and a USB port for service updates.
+They both have HDMI ARC, digital optical audio inputs, Ethernet, ADAQPTIQ inputs, and a USB port for service updates.
 Also, both can be connected wirelessly through Wi-Fi, Bluetooth, and Apple Airplay 2.

 Setting up either soundbar is easy.
-Just connect to your TV via your chosen connection (HDMI cable or digital optical cable) and download the Bose app.
+Just connect to your TV via your chosen connection (HDMI cable or digital optical cable) and download the Bose Music App.
 The app will then walk you through the steps, but we suggest not skipping the ADAPTIQ part.

 ADAPTIQ is another proprietary function by Bose.
 It works to optimize the sound you get by analyzing the surfaces and acoustics of the room.
-As such, you get sound that’s tailored to your space, further ensuring the best sound.
+As such, you get sound coming from the soundbar that’s tailored to your space, further ensuring the best sound.

-For this part in this Bose Soundbar 500 vs. 700 comparison, we’re declaring the latter as the winner, simply because with the Soundbar 500, some users report that only the HDMI cable comes in the package, but the digital optical cable is missing.
+For this part in this Bose 500 and Bose 700 comparison, we’re declaring the latter as the winner, simply because with the Soundbar 500, some users report that only the HDMI cable comes in the package, but the digital optical audio cable is missing.

 While the setup of both speakers is pretty much the same, they do have different remote controls.
 The 700 comes with a universal remote with a more modern and upscale design.
 It even has keypad lights that tell you which source is active, whether it’s your Blu-ray player, TV, or others.

 Another way you can control both soundbars is through the Bose Music App.
 You can also connect your soundbars wirelessly through Wi-Fi or Bluetooth connection.
 When we used this, it’s quite intuitive and easy to figure out for beginners, so we have no complaints in this area.

 However, it’s worth pointing out that depending on the model of the sound bar, Bose might have another app — like the Bose Connect and the Bose Soundtouch.
 This can be confusing for some.
 Nevertheless, the app is an excellent supplementary means of control if you’re one for always misplacing the remote.

 Finally, these two soundbars have Alexa, Google Assistant, and Apple Airplay 2.
-These smart assistant functions such as Amazon Alexa and Google Assistant weren’t available when the 500 and 700 were first released, but they’re compatible now, thanks to Bose’s recent updates.
+These smart assistant functions such as Amazon Alexa and Google Assistant weren’t available when the Bose 700 and 500 were first released, but they’re compatible now, thanks to Bose’s recent updates.
 Amazon Alexa and Google Assistant can perform tasks through the sound of your voice with the help of soundbars built-in microphones.

 Price: Bose Soundbar 700 vs 500

-When it comes to pricing, the Bose Soundbar 500 is a couple of hundred bucks cheaper vs. the 700.
-This comes down to a few things, including the number of drivers, PhaseGuide technology, digital optical cable, HDMI cable, cleaning cloth, the universal remote control, and overall sound quality.
+When it comes to pricing, the Bose Soundbar 500 is a couple of hundred bucks cheaper vs Bose 700.
+This comes down to a few things, including the number of mid-range drivers, PhaseGuide technology, digital optical cable, HDMI cable, cleaning cloth, the universal remote control, and overall sound quality.

 In the end, it still comes down to what one needs.
-If you have a large TV, a large room, and you want serious sound performance, go for the 700 model.
+If you have a large TV, a large room, and you want serious high quality sound performance, go for the 700 model.

 On the other hand, if you want a simpler model that can provide great sound for small to medium-sized rooms, the Soundbar 500 is an excellent choice.
 If you don’t need the fancy bells and whistles that speakers come with, the 500 will give you value for your money.